CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

    its noisiest authorities insisted on its being received, for good or for

 The output looks correct since the only lines we are seeing are those which start with ``'it'``, but why are we seeing the extra blank lines?
 This is due to invisible *newline* characters.
-Each of the lines in the file ends with a newline, so the ``print()`` statement prints the string in the variable ``line`` which includes a newline and then ``print()`` adds *its own* newline, resulting in the double spacing effect we see.
+Each of the lines in the file ends with a newline, so the ``line`` variable will as well.
+The ``print()`` statement prints the string in the variable ``line``, including its newline character, and then ``print()`` adds *its own* newline, resulting in the double spacing effect we see.

 We could use string slicing to print all but the last character, but a simpler approach is to use the ``rstrip()`` method, which strips whitespace